 Lisbon is Europe’s second oldest capital city.
 Founded in 1200BC it is a story so old its origins are shrouded in mystery.
 What we do know is that the city’s earliest occupation was in the Alfama.
 This is the site of Lisbon’s earliest places of worship, the heart of Rome’s occupation, the center of the Moorish city and its Christian reconquest, and one of the few areas to survive the earthquake of 1755.

-This is more than just a historical tour, this is an anthropological look in the very heart of what makes Lisbon so uniquely special.
+Our walking tour will wind through the vertiginous streets of Alfama, a far cry from the orderly grid of the downtown Baixa, taking in some of its most important sites.
+This is more than just a historical tour, this is an anthropological look into the very heart of what makes Lisbon so uniquely special.

 - Sé de Lisboa: The solid and imposing Se Cathedral is Lisbon’s most important and iconic religious building.
 Since the 12th century, the Se Cathedral has been entwined in Portugal’s early history, which bore witness to the baptism, marriage, and passing of Portugal’s nobility and elite.
 The exterior of the grand old church resembles more that of a fortification than a religious center, with massive solid walls and two imposing clock towers.

 Inside your guide will explore the origins of the church and Lisbon by exploring the archaeological excavations at the back of the church.
 Islamic foundation cut through Roman roads, which in turn layover Pagan temples, revealing the deep and complex tapestry of Lisbon.

 Admission is €2.50 so have small change available.